 The study of religion is central to the nature and mission of Luther as a college of the church.
 The Department of Religion serves this mission by equipping students with a level of competency in religion that will prepare you to serve with distinction for the common good.

 Our department is committed to the academic study of religion through an examination of the sacred texts, rituals, histories, theologies, philosophies, and contemporary expressions of diverse traditions.
 In our courses you'll learn about specific religious traditions, such as Judaism, Christianity, Islam, and Buddhism, as well as the intersections and interactions of multiple traditions.
+In particular, our emphases investigate ethics and theology, facilitate global competency and interfaith literacy, and explore issues of social justice.

 The study of religion at Luther is not limited to the classroom.
 Our students study religious scriptures and art on field trips and meet spiritual leaders all over the whole world through our study abroad courses.
 They have tea with a Zen master in a mountain temple in Southern China, join Muslims for Friday prayer in Copenhagen, meet a Holocaust survivor in Auschwitz, talk to liberation theologians in the Amazon valley, and worship with Christians in Johannesburg.